cloud-native-nordics/meetups/GETTING_STARTED_MEETUP_GROUP.md

 To finish the setup for the Cloud Native Nordics and to be able to have your meetup listed as a meetup under the Cloud Native Nordics umbrella the meetup is created in the [meetup repo](https://github.com/cloud-native-nordics/meetups).

-The easiest way to get started is to fork the [meetup repo](https://github.com/cloud-native-nordics/meetups) and create a branch with your meetup, create the `city folder`, please note that the location you chose for the for the meetup group on meetup.com and the folder name must be the same.
+The easiest way to get started is to fork the [meetup repo](https://github.com/cloud-native-nordics/meetups) and create a branch with your meetup, create the new folder called simply `city`, please note that the location you chose for the for the meetup group on meetup.com and the folder name must be the same (including special characters like the Swedish `åäö`).
-Once you have created the folder you can create the _meetup.yaml_ file inside the `city folder`, fill in the potential missing speakers and organisation in the speakers.yaml and companies.yaml.
+Once you have created the folder you can create the _meetup.yaml_ file inside the `city folder`, fill in the potential missing speakers and organisation in the `speakers.yaml` and `companies.yaml`.

 * Create the folder named `city`
 * Creating a minimal _meetup.yaml_ file in the `city` folder.